-Dr. George is Professor of Music and voice area head in the Department of Music at the University of Montevallo.
-A recipient of the College of Fine Arts Distinguished Teacher Award, he holds graduate degrees in voice, opera and musical theater performance from The Florida State University and Southern Illinois University (Carbondale), with advanced studies in Austria at the American Institute of Musical Studies.
-He is an active member of the National Association of Teachers of Singing and a member of the artist faculty at the Bay View Music Festival in northern Michigan.
+Dr. George is a Professor of Music and Area Head of Voice at the University of Montevallo, where he was named a recipient of the College of Fine Arts Distinguished Teacher Award.
+He holds graduate degrees in voice, opera and musical theater performance from the Florida State University and Southern Illinois University (Carbondale), with advanced studies in Austria at the American Institute of Musical Studies.
+An active member of the National Association of Teachers of Singing and a NATS Intern Program alum, Dr. George previously taught on faculty at Stillman College (Tuscaloosa, Alabama), and more recently served on the artist faculty of the Banff Centre for Arts and Creativity (Canada).

 Additional information is available at www.roderickgeorge.com.